samcday/linux/Documentation/tee/qseecom.rst

 still be reached -- but a module unload at that point frees the registry, and nothing afterwards can name or unload it short of a reboot.
 QSEE has no enumerate command that would let a later probe recover it.

+The call lock serializes Linux callers, and listener callbacks must not issue another SCM call.
+The transport handles QSEE INCOMPLETE listener requests.
+It does not implement the separate CONTINUE_BLOCKED/reentrant protocol; a BLOCKED_ON_LISTENER result returns ``-EBUSY``.
+Hardware validation must check that the selected firmware follows the implemented protocol.

 Security considerations
 =======================